 Upon finalizing the underwriting process and securing the first mortgage, the Lending Institution will ensure that complete Applicant documentation has been submitted through PRHFA's System of Subsidy Program (SSP).
 The PRHFA will review the underwriting process and ensure that all the information and documentation that is registered in the system is correct.
-When everything is registered as completed, the Lending Institution will submit a request for funds in SSP.
-The PRHFA will submit a Commitment Letter reserving the funds for the contemplated transaction.
-Once the reservation is obtained, the Lending Institution will have five (5) calendar days from the reservation date to send the following documents to the PRHFA; but not limited to:
+When all the information and documentation is registered in the system as completed, the Lending Institution will submit a request for funds in SSP.
+The following documents (not limited to) must be submitted with the request to the PRHFA:

-- Valid State Issued Driver's License of ID Card or U.S. Passport (All household members 18 years, or older); - Proof of Legal Status or Citizenship's (All household members); - Birth Certificate, Legal Documentation of Adoption or Guardianship (All household members 17 years, or younger); - Puerto Rico Income Tax Return Form (W2 Forms) (last two years); - Wages: Last three (3) recent paystubs (All household members 18 years, or older); - Award letters for benefits / Verification Letter (SSI, Disability, Pension, Unemployment, etc.); - Certification of Zero Income (if applicable) (All household members 18 years, or older); - Most recent year tax return (1040 or 1040A) with all schedules and YTD profit and loss statement (Self-employed only); - Most recent three (3) months of bank statements for all checking accounts (All household members 18 years, or older); - Two (2) most recent bank statements for all savings, retirement accounts, 401Ks, etc. (All household members 18 years, or older); - Child Support Documentation; - Divorce Decree (if applicable); - Homebuyer Education Certificate (For Applicant and must be less than one (1) year old); - Form 1003 Uniform Residential Loan Application (URLA);
+- Valid State Issued Driver's License of ID Card or U.S. Passport (All household members 18 years, or older) - Proof of Legal Status or Citizenship's (All household members) - Birth Certificate, Legal Documentation of Adoption or Guardianship (All household members 17 years, or younger) - Puerto Rico Income Tax Return Form (W2 Forms) (Last two (2) years)

-- Copy of preliminary closing disclosure; - Form 1008 Uniform Underwriting and Transmittal Summary (signed by the underwriter); - Sales Agreement that indicates the sales price of the property subject to the agreement.
-The contract must be legible and cannot have any cross-outs or initials on the purchase price or be changed during the qualifying and closing process; - Copy of Appraisal; - Copy of Inspection Report; - Certifications required (3) to be able to do the environmental review; - Urban center certification issued by PRDOH of the property (if applicable); - Copy of Employment Verification; - Copy of Deposit Verification; - Certification from the Treasury Department certifying that at least in the last three (3) years Applicant has filed taxes over income and; - Any other document the PRHFA may deem necessary.
+- Wages: Last three (3) recent paystubs (All household members 18 years, or older) - Copy of Verification of Employment (VOE) - Award letters for benefits/Verification Letter (SSI, Disability, Pension, Unemployment, etc.) (if applicable) - Certification of Zero Income (if applicable) (All household members 18 years, or older) - Most recent year tax return (1040 or 1040A) with all schedules and YTD profit and loss statement (Self-employed only) (if applicable) - Most recent three (3) months of bank statements for all checking accounts (All household members 18 years, or older) - Two (2) most recent bank statements for all savings, retirement accounts, 401Ks, etc. (All household members 18 years, or older) (if applicable) - Child Support Documentation (if applicable) - Divorce Decree (if applicable) - Homebuyer Education Certificate (For Applicant and must be less than one (1) year old) - Form 1003 Uniform Residential Loan Application (URLA) - HBA Program Application - Applicant acknowledgment and consent - Conflict of Interest Form - Copy of preliminary closing disclosure - Form 1008 Uniform Underwriting and Transmittal Summary (signed by the underwriter) - Sales Agreement that indicates the sales price of the property subject to the agreement - Copy of Appraisal - Copy of Inspection Report - Special Flood Hazard Area, Coastal Barrier Resource Area, Runway Protection Zone or Clear Zone Certifications required to be able to do the environmental review - Urban center certification issued by PRDOH of the property (if applicable) - HUD Housing Quality Standards (HQS) inspection - Duplication of Benefits (DOB) certification - Any other document the PRHFA may deem necessary (if applicable)